andf-crl/workflow/README.md

 _Usage:_ `workflow DOC-1234-fix-typo-in-example` from anywhere on your machine.

+## push
+Collects all your changes together under a commit, and creates a new - or updates an existing - PR.
+Pass the `-f` flag to force push an empty commit to trigger a site rebuild.
+Ideally ran from the VS Code terminal in the workspace prepared for you by `workflow`

+_Usage:_ `push` from within the git repo you wish to push

 ## genrns
 Same as `workflow` but for release notes: wraps the amazing `release-notes.py` script from ED-TOOLS to auto-generate release notes without user input.
 When working on a release notes ticket, use `genrns` _instead_ of `workflow`.